Efficient-Computing-Lab/kubeflow-mlops-architecture/src/README.md

 ### Training performed on Kubeflow
-To perform training on Kubeflow, you have to use the pipeline_dsl/topo_example.py by using the following command
+To execute the training process on Kubeflow without utilizing GitHub Actions, the pipeline_dsl/topo_example.py script must be run locally using the following command.
 ```sh
 python3 topo_example.py
 ```